vicobarberan/SCKsoundTest/README.md

 ## Changing kit values

-You can ask the kit to **change the values** that have an associatted key by pressing it or (only for numerical values) by scrolling the mouse wheel over the text that shows it's values.
+You can ask the kit to **change the values** that have an associated key by pressing it or (only for numerical values) by scrolling the mouse wheel over the text that shows it's values.

 And accepts inputs for modifying this values:
 * **5** > resistor 6 value **UP**